-Data File Information
+- Data File Information

-Sample Weight
+- Sample Weight

-General Data Editing and Imputation Methodology
+- General Data Editing and Imputation Methodology

-Strategies for Estimation
+- Strategies for Estimation

-Merging/Linking MEPS Data Files
+- Merging/Linking MEPS Data Files

-References
+- References

-Variable-Source Crosswalk
+- Variable-Source Crosswalk

-For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
-For information on the MEPS MPC design, see S. Cohen, 1998.
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
+For information on the MEPS MPC design, see RTI (2019).
 A copy of the survey instrument used to collect the information on this file is available on the MEPS website.